VictorAissa/pewpewtimer/README.md

 ## Troubleshotting

+-   The PAR time feature is currently unavailable on iOS because Apple's teams found it brilliant to disallow asynchronous sound playback after a click
 -   On iOS (Safari), the settings level bars are a bit buggy: you should double tap the desired level on the bar to set it
--   Sometimes microphone access through audio APIs is not supported on the device and some features may not work
+-   Microphone access through audio APIs could not be supported on the device and some features may not work

 ---